 Nature- and environmental education is a part of the social instruments of the environmental policy.
-The 2011 2015 Environmental Policy Plan perpetuates the supporting and stimulating role of nature and environmental education in Flanders and stipulates further: "This happens in an experience based, integrated and participative way.
-Thereby, the "Vlaams Implementatieplan Educatie voor Duurzame Ontwikkeling" (EDO Flemish Implementation Plan on Education for Sustainable Development) is carried out.
-Both informal and non-formal learning (youth, adults, families) and formal education (MOS and Ecocampus) are dealt with.
-In this, the Flemish educational centres play an important role as knowledge and educational centres for nature and environment and testing grounds for innovative techniques."The Sustainable Education Point is the Flemish authorities' centre of expertise on sustainability education, offering support to people working in the field of sustainability education with an offering tailored to their needs.
+The Sustainable Education Point is the Flemish authorities' centre of expertise on sustainability education, offering support to people working in the field of sustainability education with an offering tailored to their needs.
 The offering targets teachers and management from compulsory education, lecturers and management from higher education, educational organisations, and citizens through educational campaigns or during visits to one of the educational centres.
 For example, teachers can go to De Helix and De Vroente centres for educational offerings.
 They can also consult 'MOS - Duurzame scholen, straffe scholen'.
 (MOS - Sustainable schools, great schools).
 In addition, numerous materials have been developed that teachers can use to get started themselves.
-For individuals wishing to delve more deeply into recent developments and findings, there are a number of evidencebased publications available.
+For individuals wishing to delve more deeply into recent developments and findings, there are a number of evidence-based publications available.
 With the 'Nature in your school' call for projects, schools are encouraged every year to incorporate greenery into their playgrounds.
 The following are proposed for a more sustainable higher education: a professionalisation offering on sustainability education in higher education, guidance for educational innovation processes, where sustainability education is the key focus, and connecting initiatives where partners can learn from each other, exchange experiences and inspire each other to new engagement.
 Finally, the Sustainable Education Point also offers a lot of material to inspire educational organisations, and enters into partnerships with these organisations.